 - Rinse out the Shirataki noodles and drain and put aside

-- In a small bowl, combine the: light soy sauce, dashi stock, water and sugar and put aside
+- In a small bowl, combine the: light soy sauce, dashi powder, water and sugar and put aside

 - Heat up frying pan and toss them in the same order of prep!
 1-2-3!